-These Implementation Rules, hereafter also referred to as 'TRA CE EN 10025-10088', supplement the Particular Rules for the assessment and verification of constancy of performance for metallic construction products of PROCERTUS, hereinafter referred to as 'BRP CE'.
+These Implementation Rules, hereafter also referred to as 'TRA CE EN 1090', supplement the Particular Rules for the assessment and verification of constancy of performance for metallic construction products of PROCERTUS, hereinafter referred to as 'BRP CE'.

-This document sets out the specific procedure for the assessment and verification of constancy of performance of Hot rolled products of structural steels in accordance with Annex ZA of standard EN 10025-1:2004 and of Stainless steels in accordance with Annex ZA of standard EN 10088-4:2009, for the CE certification provided by PROCERTUS in the context of the application of Regulation (EU) No 305/2011, hereinafter referred to as 'CPR'.
+This document sets out the specific procedure for the assessment and verification of constancy of performance of structural components in steel or aluminium in accordance with Annex ZA of standard EN 1090-1:2009+A1:2011, for the CE certification provided by PROCERTUS in the context of the application of Regulation (EU) No 305/2011, hereinafter referred to as 'CPR'.